 Cataract Canyon trips have no single supplements for solo travelers.
 The dedicated group of guests on each trip travel through the canyon together, rafting, hiking, camping, and enjoying meals together.
 A multi-day rafting trip offers a wonderful group travel environment.

-For May-June trips, guests must be age 12 at time of travel.
-For July-Aug trips, guests must be age 10.
-There are no exceptions to these age limits.
-Youth should weigh no less than 75 lbs.
 There is no maximum age limit, but guests will want to consider the physical nature of a river trip in a remote location.

-Big ‘Western style” breakfasts begin the day with a variety of items.
+Big Western-style breakfasts begin the day with a variety of items.
 Food items include bacon, eggs, sausage, hash browns, french toast, fruit, etc. Various salads and sandwiches, including peanut butter and jelly are lunch offerings.
 Fruit, chips, and cookies are also served at lunch.
 Dinners will include steak, chicken, side dishes, along with an appetizers and dessert.

 We are happy to email the menu to guests who have questions about food served on the trip.